wmarquardt/wmarquardt.com/content/_index.md

 ---

 # Hi there 👋
-I'm Software Engineer with almost 10 years of experience, passionate about opensource, cybersecurity and software quality.
+I'm a Software Engineer with almost 10 years of experience, passionate about opensource, cybersecurity and software quality.
 I'm currently working at [Globo](https://www.vempraglobo.com.br/).

 ----